one-touch-pipeline/otp/src/docs/guide/rollout/overview.md

 - PBS
 - LSF (support currently added)

 User
 ----

 For the installation the following users are needed:
 - postgres user on $DB_HOST for running postgres.
 It is created on $DB_HOST during postgres installation.
 - tomcat user on $WEB_HOST: The user under which tomcat runs: $WEB_USER
-- file and cluster management user on the cluster: $CLUSTER_USER
+- file and cluster management user on the $SUBMISSION_HOST: $CLUSTER_USER

 GROUP